ShawnDriscoll/diceroll/docs/source/glossary.rst

      Bugs that need to be squashed.

    FORTRAN
-     A computer language used to play Star Trek games in the 1970s.
-But you knew that already if you have read every page of this operations manual.
+     A computer programming language used to play Star Trek games in the 1970s.

    game
      An activity engaged in for diversion or amusement.
 For computer games, it